Dark-Myth/BRAINANZAA-Contact-Management-System-/README.md

 The provided C++ code offers a rudimentary implementation of an address book management system with basic functionalities like adding, viewing, searching, editing, and deleting contacts.
 It structures these functionalities into separate functions, enhancing modularity and maintainability.
 However, the code lacks certain robustness and extensibility features that could improve its reliability and usability.

 One notable strength of the code lies in its menu-driven approach, providing users with a clear interface to navigate through various operations.
-The functions for adding, viewing, searching, editing, and deleting contacts operate on a text file ('AddressBook.txt') to store and manipulate contact data.
+The functions for adding, viewing, searching, editing, and deleting contacts operate on a text file ('contacts.csv') to store and manipulate contact data.
 The code effectively reads and writes data to this file, allowing users to interact with their contact list persistently across different sessions.

 Nevertheless, the code could benefit from several enhancements.
 Firstly, error handling is minimal, and the code does not comprehensively handle edge cases, potentially leading to unexpected behavior or crashes if users input invalid or unexpected data.
 Improving input validation and error handling mechanisms could make the system more robust and user-friendly.